-The strategy for BUI removal includes the six management actions listed in Table 4.
+The strategy for BUI removal included the six management actions listed in Table 4.
 The management actions for BUI 2 have been completed and a draft removal package for BUI 2 was shared with the Technical Team and the public.
-The final removal package will be submitted in 2022 for EPA review.
-Once accepted, the final removal package will be posted on WDNR's website.
-Final removal will be documented in the 2023 RAP Update.
+The final removal package was submitted in late 2022 for EPA review.
+The BUI was removed in January 2023 and the final removal package is posted on WDNR's website.